protocol/research-website/content/posts/202303-discourse-graphs-q-and-a/index.md

 <br />

-**What do you think are the potential advantages of discourse graphs, relative to the journal article or preprint**?
+**What do you think are the potential advantages of discourse graphs, relative to the journal article or preprint?**

 **EM**: A journal article is usually the culmination of 6-24 months of work.
 The initial idea or result, which would be usable to others in the field, often is generated in the initial months of the project.  **The promise of Discourse Graphs (or any robust, graph-based, notes schema) is that useful progress can be shared sooner**, with sufficient context for collaborators or with the research community at large.
 Preprints increase the accessibility, but usually do not increase the availability of research to the extent that it could be said to accelerate science[^2].